 A living room accent wall provides a focal point in a larger room and also makes a smaller room look larger.
 They’re also an excellent way to have a little fun with unusual colors without committing to that hue throughout the entire room.
 Want to get pretty in pink or bring in a bit of sunshine with some vibrant orange?
 A bright accent wall is the place to do it!
 Want to try one of the trend colors, try it on the feature wall.

 Choosing the Perfect Color

 Although choosing an accent wall can feel intimidating if you’re embarking on this kind of project for the first time, as long as you remember a few do’s and don’ts, it’s sure to be a success.
-One of the best ways to choose a bedroom or living room accent color is to use a color wheel to pick you color scheme.
+One of the best ways to choose a bedroom or living room accent color is to use a color wheel to pick your color scheme.
 There are three basic color schemes monochromatic, analogous, complimentary.
 If you are using a monochromatic scheme think shades of the same colors.
-For instance you would use a light blue with dark blue.
+For instance, you would use a light blue with dark blue.
 If you are using an analogous scheme you will use colors next to each other on the color wheel.
 As an example, a yellow wall with a yellow-green wall.
-Of for a complimentary color scheme it would be the color opposite the other color.
+For a complimentary color scheme, it would be the color opposite the other color.
 Yellow and purple work in this scenario.
 Or start with a neutral on three walls and find an accent color that works with your decor.

 DO feel free to choose any room for a feature wall.

 Painting an accent wall works well in almost any type of room — from a large living room to a small bedroom or even a hallway.
 It’s not the room that matters; it’s the colors you plan to use and the goals you’d like to achieve.
 If you need to make a room look larger, try a dark color on the wall.
 The dark color will visually push the wall backward, providing a greater sense of space